nmillin/uw_madison_omega/README.txt

-      -add the menu (Nate's Accordion Menu) to one of the 3 accordion regions (I added it to the first accordion region) -In the "Top Right Menu" there is a link called "open menu", that when you click on it, the menu you placed in the accordion ("Nate's Accordion Menu") will appear -Add a class to the "open menu" link of "accordion-first".  (or "accordion-second" if you placed it in the second accordion region, or "accordion-third"...)
+      -add the menu (Nate's Accordion Menu) to one of the 3 accordion regions (I added it to the first accordion region) -In the "Top Right Menu" there is a link called "open menu", that when you click on it, the menu you placed in the accordion ("Nate's Accordion Menu") will appear -This link must go somewhere for accessibility reasons.
+If javascript is disabled the Accordion won't work so this could link to wisc.edu, or somewhere.
+      -Add a class to the "open menu" link of "accordion-first".  (or "accordion-second" if you placed it in the second accordion region, or "accordion-third"...)
       -Done.
       -Personal Opinion.
 This would be a great way of linking back to the wisc.edu site.